 By Steve Levine

-Riot Games, the maker of League of Legends, is being accused of deliberately designing the game to be psychologically addictive — using ranked ladders, loot boxes, and manipulative matchmaking systems to keep players, especially minors, playing compulsively for hours every day.
+Riot Games, the maker of League of Legends, faced criticism over claims that the game was designed to be psychologically addictive — using ranked ladders, loot boxes, and matchmaking systems said to keep players, especially minors, playing compulsively for hours every day.

-The World Health Organization has officially recognized gaming disorder as a mental health condition.
-And attorneys across the country are now investigating claims against gaming companies like Riot Games for the harm their products cause.
+The World Health Organization has recognized gaming disorder as a mental health condition.

 • Ranked ladder system: LoL's competitive ranked mode creates an endless chase for the next tier — Iron to Bronze to Silver to Gold and beyond.
 The system resets every season, forcing players to re-grind their rank.
 Every loss feels like it must be followed by "one more game" to recover lost progress